Mckinsey666/midterm_foodie/README.md

 ## My Contributions
 - Hand crafted all server-side code.
+    - Request / Responses
+    - Image uploading
+    - Web scraping
 - Developed frontend with pure html/css and component libraries.
 - Used MongoDB to store persistent data.
 - Linked frontend-backend with **express** and **fetch**.
 - Wrote a simple login system (not sure if it is safe though...).

 ## My Thoughts on in this Project
+With no previous web-development experience, this is the first time I started a web-development project from scratch.
+I felt most satisfied when I finished the server side implementation since I had absolutely no idea what a "server" really is prior to enrolling in this course, but now I am comfortable with handling requests and responses.
+I also think that this project also provided great training in the field of software engineering since it involved massive amount of self-study, searching for documentations, and reading legacy code - each of which I feel is essential for a succesful software developer.